AlexKvazos/VanillaToasts/README.md

 var VanillaToasts = require('vanillatoasts');
 ```

-Don't forget to include the CSS file!
+Do not forget to include the CSS file!
 ```
  <link rel="stylesheet" href="/path/to/vanillatoasts/vanillatoasts.css">
 ```